okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/user-query/index.md

 ### Sorting parameters

-The sorting parameters `sortBy` and `sortOrder` can be included in search expressions to deliver results sorted by any single user property, for example, returning users sorted by department or employee number.
+You can include the sorting parameters `sortBy` and `sortOrder` in search expressions to deliver results sorted by any single user property, for example, returning users sorted by department or employee number.
 All users returned by a `sortBy` expression are, by default, ordered by their user `id`.
-Use `sortBy` to specify the property you want to sort by, and `sortOrder` to specify the order (asc and desc).
+Use `sortBy` to specify the property that you want to sort by, and `sortOrder` to specify the order (`asc` and `desc`).
 By default, the sort order is ascending.

 #### Request example